ywwg/art-guidelines/temple_grant_application.md

 Please also list a separate table showing how you plan to cover these costs -- what portion of the expenses will be covered by the grant?
 How much from personal funds?

-You may provide several proposed funding models, one for each grant tier you apply for.
-Remember -- you can apply for multiple funding tiers, but there is no partial funding.

 #### Leave No Trace Plan
 Please describe your LNT Plan.